• Skip to main content

 Photo by Stacy Zarin Goldberg

-The modern version of Roman shades (string replaces the slats) was created by Thomas Harris in 1808.
+The modern version of Roman shades (string replaces slats) was created by Thomas Harris in 1808.
 I love the fabric version,

 Colorful nook with Roman shade